citrusframework/citrus-simulator/simulator-docs/src/manual/jms-support.md

 The **@EnableJms** annotation performs some auto configuration steps and loads required beans for the Spring application context in the Spring boot application.

-After that we are ready to handle incoming JMS messages on the simulator.
-In addition to that you are able to add JMS related configuration options as described in the following sections.
+With that piece of configuration we are ready to handle incoming JMS messages on the simulator.
+Of course we need a JMS connection factory and other JMS related configuration options as described in the following sections.